Medical questions & health advice by board certified doctors

-Every morning when I wake up it hurts to take a deep breath.
-What is wrong with me?
+"Every morning when I wake up it hurts to take a deep breath.
+What is wrong with me?"

 This sounds like a very unpleasant way to wake up!
 There are many things that could explain these symptoms, and the best way to figure out what is causing your symptoms is to visit a primary care physician for an exam.
 Your doctor will want to discuss your health history, as your age, gender, and prior health history are very relevant in considering these symptoms.
 In addition, he or she will also want to talk more about the sensation you are experiencing in the morning.
 The location and description of the pain will be important to determine, in addition to any other associated symptoms you might be experiencing.
 For example, are you also nauseous in the morning or does the pain radiate down a limb or your spine?
 Finally, it will also be important to include a physical exam in this assessment.
 Can the pain be reproduced in the office when you take a deep breath, or is it only in the mornings?
 Do you have an area that is tender to palpation, possibly suggesting a musculoskeletal explanation for these symptoms?
 Are there any abnormalities on your heart, lung, or abdominal exam that might suggest an explanation?
 There are an almost limitless number of things which could cause a symptom like this, so you should definitely make an appointment with your doctor right away to work at getting to the bottom of it.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.